nidheekamble/SponsCentral/README.md

 This project has been developed under the Inheritance 2018 programme by Community of Coders, Veermata Jijabai Technological Institute, Matunga. <br>
 Mentors: Hrishikesh Suslade, Ameya Daddikar (AmeyaDaddikar).<br>
+Background illustration for the website by: Indranil Ujagare (BlueDesigns). <br>
 The repository is currently maintained by :

 Ms. Apurva Mahajan (Apurvamahajan24)<br>